Viviparus georgianus: Indigenous distribution

 The banded mystery snail is native to North America, generally found from the northeastern United States to Florida and the Gulf of Mexico primarily in south central Florida, Georgia, Alabama and north, mainly in the Mississippi River system, to Illinois and northwestern Indiana.
-Massachusetts, Indiana and Connecticut are probably some of the states marking the northern limit of this species' native range.Mills, E. L., J. H. Leach, J. T. Carlton and C. L. Secor.
-1993.
-Exotic species in the Great Lakes: a history of biotic crises and anthropogenic introductions.
-Journal of Great Lakes Research 19(1):1-54.
+Massachusetts, Indiana and Connecticut are probably some of the states marking the northern limit of this species' native range.

 A recent study found that Viviparus georgianus is in fact not one species, but a species complex in North America.
 It was determined that Viviparus limi is native to the Ochlockonee River and southwestern Georgia, while Viviparus goodrichi lives in the Florida panhandle and southwestern Georgia, and Viviparus georgianus defined sensu stricto is found in eastern and southern Florida as well as the Altamaha River in Georgia.

 Other populations in the Altamaha, Mississippi and St. Lawrence River basins have not been studied yet with respect to their specific genetic make-up, and so they are simply named as being part of the Viviparus georgianus species complex.

 Nonindigenous distribution

-This species has invaded the northern part of the United States: Ohio, Michigan, Wisconsin, Virginia, Pennsylvania, New York, New Jersey, New England, as well as Quebec and Ontario in Canada.
+This species has invaded the northern part of the United States: Ohio, Michigan, Minnesota Wisconsin, Virginia, Pennsylvania, New York, New Jersey, New England, as well as Quebec and Ontario in Canada.

 In the Mid-Atlantic Region it is found in the Niagara River, Erie Canal, Hudson River drainage in New York, and possibly Lake Champlain.
 It is established in the Chesapeake Bay, Maryland.

 In the Great Lakes Region: The first record of this introduced species in the Great Lakes basin is from the Hudson River drainage, connected to the Erie Canal and Mohawk River, in 1867.
 It was later reported from the Lake Michigan watershed by 1906 and Lake Erie by 1914.
 Other records are from 1931 near Buffalo, Lake Erie and the Niagara River.
 The New York State Museum has records from the 1950s and 1960s from 11 counties Mackie et al. (1980) list this species as recorded from Lake Huron, but they do not give the date of establishment, or any references.